hapijs/joi/API.md

 #### `any.valid(...values)` - aliases: `only`, `equal`

-Adds the provided values into the allowed whitelist and marks them as the only valid values allowed
+Adds the provided values into the allowed values list and marks them as the only valid values allowed where:
-where:
 - `values` - one or more allowed values which can be of any type and will be matched against the validated value before applying any other rules.
 Supports [references](#refkey-options).